open-io/dockerfiles/openio-sds/README.md

 ## How to use this image

 OpenIO SDS depends on IPs, meaning that you can't change service IPs after they have been registered to the cluster.
-By default, Docker networking change you IP when you container restarts which is not compatible with OpenIO SDS at the moment.
+By default, Docker networking change your IP when your container restarts which is not compatible with OpenIO SDS at the moment.

 ### Keep it simple